marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 <!--
 #### Teaching plan:
+## Asynchronous
-- Watch and discuss Elliott's interview
+- Watch Elliott's interview (w/ discussion prompts)
 - Lecture on reading material
+- Lecture on transcription
+## Synchronous
 - Debate: turn-taking behaviors are universal to communicative systems
-- (Briefer) discussion about transcription
--->
+- (no discussion points; we'll use the time for debate) -->

 #### Assignments due
 1. Reading notes
-2. Annotations: First-pass transcription
+2. Annotations: Diarization
-3. Reflection paragraph: What does transcription miss about interaction?
-How would you propose to maximize the benefits of transcription while minimizing missed information?
-(Be practical.)
+3. Reflection paragraph: In what ways did the organization of turns in your clips align with the ideas we have covered so far?
+In what ways did it deviate from expectations?

 ### Week 04: Tuesday, 21 April 2020